kaiser-in-exile/a-believable-fiction/src/posts/chains/torricelli-venice.md

 ## The Connections

-The first name of Toricelli is Evangelista, the Evangelist.
+The first name of Torricelli is Evangelista, the Evangelist.
 An epitheth shared by an early Christian saint, from Egypt nonetheless.
 Celebrated in Alexandria, and the patron saint of a small Italian island city and once the most serene republic.

 ## La Serenissima